bart-kroon/TM1/CONTRIBUTING.md

 - Use Clang Tidy with the provided `.clang-tidy` file
 - Preferably use `-Werror -Wall -Wextra -Wpedantic` on GCC and Clang
 - Without access to these tools, you may ask for a build log from the software coordinators

+### Formatting

+- Preferably use Clang Format with the provided `.clang-format` file
+- When not using Clang Format, at least try to follow the style to keeps diffs small
+- The software coordinators may format contributions in code review

 #### Integer casting